How to Set Up a Representative Office in Taiwan

 It’s important to note that a representative office in Taiwan is different from a branch or subsidiary.
 It has limited activities and serves as a platform for market exploration and communication without conducting profit-making operations.
 Therefore, it’s crucial for foreign companies to carefully consider their business objectives and consult with legal and financial experts before deciding to establish a representative office in Taiwan.

-9 Steps of How to Set Up Representative Office in Taiwan
+How to Set Up a Representative Office in Taiwan: 9 Key Steps

 Setting up a representative office in Taiwan involves several steps and procedures.
 Here is a comprehensive overview of the process: